softlion/WheelPicker-Samples/README.md

 <details><summary>Click to expand</summary>

 `ItemWidths` is used to choose the width of each wheel.
 It is a space separated string consisting of a combination of float numbers, stars (optionally prepended with a float number), or the "Auto" string.
-The total WheelPicker width is distributed between the wheels by respecting either :
+The total width of the WheelPicker is distributed between the wheels by respecting either :

 - float number: the exact width
 - Auto: the width of the largest string in ItemsSource for a given wheel (if ItemsSource contains strings)